kubevirt/kubevirt/docs/cluster-configuration.md

   **note**: this setting cause some performance cost.
 Only set to true if there is a good reason.

+### Limitations

+Pods that set `.spec.nodeName` are not allowed to use in any namespace that AAQ is targeting.

 ### Example
 ```yaml
 spec: